Can you have multiple super accounts?

 Changing jobs frequently

 If you have changed jobs a few times, there’s a chance that you might have multiple superannuation accounts.
-This is because employers have a default super fund that they contribute to and if you didn’t give your employer your super fund’s details when you started, prior to November 2021, they might have created an account for you.
+This is because employers have a default super fund they contribute to, and if you didn’t give your employer your super fund’s details when you started, prior to November 2021, they might have created an account for you.

 Personal choice